Knoppix

-Although KNOPPIX is primarily designed to be used as a Live CD, it can also be installed on a hard disk like a typical operating system.
-Computers that support booting from USB devices can load KNOPPIX from a live USB flash drive or memory card.

-There are two main editions: the traditional compact-disc (700 megabytes) edition and the DVD (4.7 gigabytes) "Maxi" edition.
-The CD edition had not been updated since June 2013 until recently.
-As of version 9.1, CD images are being released once again.
-Each main edition has two language-specific editions: English and German.
+There are two main editions, available in both English and German: the traditional compact-disc (700 megabytes) edition and the DVD (4.7 gigabytes) "Maxi" edition.

-KNOPPIX mostly consists of free and open source software, but also includes some proprietary software, as long as it fulfills certain conditions.
+Knoppix mostly consists of free and open source software, but also includes some proprietary software, as long as it fulfills certain conditions.
 Knoppix can be used to copy files easily from hard drives with inaccessible operating systems.
 To quickly and more safely use Linux software, the Live CD can be used instead of installing another OS.

 Contents

 More than 1000 software packages are included on the CD edition, and more than 2600 packages are included on the DVD edition.
 Up to nine gigabytes can be stored on the DVD in compressed form.
 These packages include: